ichthyosaurus/harbour-pipes/README.md

 Click on the pipes to rotate them.
 Zoom in and out with the standard zoom gesture and drag the board around to find your pipes.

-### The game is getting really slow.
-How to fix it?

-You need to reduce the grid size.
-Many pipes = much computation.
-The game is not optimal (yet!), so whenever you click on a pipe or do any scrolling, it must recalculate and redraw everything.
-If you want to keep playing large puzzles, either have patience, or... suggest improvements!

 ### I love this game!

 Thank you!
 I really appreciate all kinds of feedback.